-If you listen closely, you can hear Bob Gainey smilling!
+If you listen closely, you can hear Bob Gainey smiling!

-They edged the Hershey Bears 2-1 tonight to take the series in 5 games.
+They edged the Hershey Bears 2-1 tonight to take the series.

 Turner, as everyone recalls, had the mental lapse and audacity to suggest that the Canadiens were hampering the Bulldogs chances by saddling them with Carey Price.
 Imagine that!

-Turner, who became defiant upon rounding criticism, defended his position with all the verve of an 9 year old schoolyard bully.
-He hasn't the credibility to be working in sports journalism - simply put, he's a classic fool!
+Turner, who became defiant upon rounding criticism, defended his position with all the verve of an nine-year-old schoolyard bully.
+He hasn't the credibility to be working in sports journalism — simply put, he's a classic fool!

 A decision, and an unselfish one at that, by Maxim Lapierre to return to the AHL was also key and he played a big role in the final game with a goal and an assist to pace the team to victory.

-All Bulldogs players contributions were noteworthy as they dug deep in upsetting four favored opponants.
-With Price's heroic's to backstop them, defensemen and forwards alike were able to place all focus on their roles as team players.
+All Bulldogs players contributions were noteworthy as they dug deep in upsetting four favored opponents.
+With Price's heroics to backstop them, defensemen and forwards alike were able to place all focus on their roles as team players.
 Price could well have the same effect on his Canadiens teammates, starting as soon as next season.

 All players gained in experience with this championship and the confidence of being winners will assist them greatly in their career paths.